bohendo/blog-content/health/ldl.md

 - LDL: low density aka mostly full
 - HDL: high density aka mostly empty

-These 3 types of lipid transports make up the other 3 major components of a lipid profile.
+Now let's review the roles played by these 2 lipids and the 3 categories of transporters.

-### Total Cholesterol
+### Cholesterol

 Cholesterol is the primary building block used to synthesize testosterone, vitamin D, bile, etc.